5 key points on drag-along rights in a SHA

 The 5 differences explored above are only the tip of the iceberg – there are other nuances in drag-along provisions which each party should look out for.

-These nuances are not always the result of differences in the laws of the different jurisdictions but present options for meeting different priorities.
+Crucially, these nuances are not because of any differences in the laws of the different jurisdictions but present options for meeting different priorities.

 About us